SCHOOL GARDENS PROJECT

 ¼ hectare of land organized in 3 schools

-The establishment of school gardens allowed participants to acquire good vegetable gardening skills and generate revenues of 70 000 FCFA or about $150 in the first year.
+The establishment of school gardens allowed participants to acquire good vegetable gardening skills and generate revenues of $150 or about FCFA 70 000 in the first year.

 At the Dangouna and Wona schools, the school principals are struggling to mobilize parents to take over the children.